 Chief Operating Officer

 Lead – Operations Group

-Jennifer received her Kinesiology Degree from the University of Waterloo and moved to Campbell River BC, in 1997.
-Jennifer has a health, safety and ergonomics background with forestry and healthcare experience.
-She has developed and facilitated workshops in peer coaching, communications and safety and utilizes her leadership skills both in her work with VIHA as well as in her work with Nepal.
+Jennifer received her Kinesiology Degree from the University of Waterloo and moved to Campbell River BC where she has lived with her husband Brad McLoughlin since 1997.
+Jennifer has a health, safety and ergonomics background and works for Island Health as an Occupational Health and Safety Team Lead.
+She has developed and facilitated workshops in peer coaching, communications and safety and utilizes her leadership and process improvement skills both in her work with Island Health, as well as within the 50-member ICO Operations Group.

-Jennifer is an outdoor enthusiast who has biked across Canada solo, enjoys camping and hiking, and has coached youth volleyball for over 12 years.
-Jennifer and her husband live in Campbell River, BC, Canada.
+Jennifer is an outdoor enthusiast who has biked across Canada solo, enjoys camping and hiking, has coached youth volleyball and loves travelling to experience places and learn new cultures.

 Chief Engagement Officer

 Lead – Engagement Group